Eddy02136/Agario/docs/src/language-comparison.md

 - **Lower performance**: The JVM introduces latency, making Java less performant for complex real-time games.
 - **Limited graphics libraries**: While solutions like LWJGL exist, they are less powerful than those available in C++.

-**For R-Type:**
+**For Agario:**
-Java can be suitable for a basic 2D game, but its performance limitations and less rich ecosystem make it less fitting for a demanding project like R-Type.
+Java can be suitable for a basic 2D game, but its performance limitations and less rich ecosystem make it less fitting for a demanding project like Agario.

 ---

 ## Conclusion

-To recreate R-Type, a game demanding fluidity, optimization, and precise resource management, **C++ emerges as the most suitable choice**.
+To recreate Agario, a game demanding fluidity, optimization, and precise resource management, **C++ emerges as the most suitable choice**.
 Its combination of raw performance, flexibility, and a rich ecosystem places it above other options.
 While C# and Rust offer compelling alternatives, they cannot match the level of control and efficiency that C++ provides.